reborg/scccw/COMPONENTS.md

 * Q: Why the component doesn't implement a defrecord?
 * A: Personally, I'm not too worried they are not a defrecord.
 Why do I need to enforce a contract in my own code when I know I need to call a start/stop function?
+* Q: But in your example you have a "defrecord"
+* A: Right, it's the only one and you'll never touch it again.
+The important thing is that is not forcing YOUR components to do the same.
+Also: it's there to avoid a circular namespace dependency problem, not as a public interface.
 * Q: What if you need the same component in another project?
 * A: I copy paste.
 And usually, modify.
 * Q: Argh, copy paste is bad, what if you find a bug in the original code?